Keeping watch over the birthplace place of Tseshaht

 ‘The beginning of our time’

-St. Clair understood early in his career that excavating without knowing the cultural background of the area was half-hearted.
+St. Claire understood early in his career that excavating without knowing the cultural background of the area was half-hearted.

 In the late 1970s and early 1980s, he worked closely with around 23 elders to make recordings and understand Tseshaht’s cultural ethnographic background.